 An Indicator of Academic Growth and Development (IAGD) is an assessment/measure of progress to include a quantitative target that will demonstrate whether the SLO was met.
-Each SLO must include at least one IAGD but may include multiple, differentiated IAGDs where appropriate.
+The SLO must include two IAGDs.
 Teachers whose students take a standardized assessment will create one SLO with an IAGD(s) using that assessment and one SLO with an IAGD(s) based on a minimum of one non-standardized measure and a maximum of one additional standardized measure.
 All other teachers will develop their two SLOs with IAGDs based on non-standardized measures.
 Use the following flow chart to determine appropriate IAGDs.